NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     normalization as a (redundant) pre-processing step.

 individually-normalize (default = false)
     By default, the maximum and minimum valid pixel value is determined by looking at both images.
-Normalized with the same “global” min and max guarantees that the two images will retain their brightness and contrast relative to each other.
+Normalized with the same "global" min and max guarantees that the two images will retain their brightness and contrast relative to each other.

     This option forces each image to be normalized to its own maximum and minimum valid pixel value.
 This is useful in the event that images have different and non-overlapping dynamic ranges.
 You can sometimes tell when this option is needed: after a failed stereo attempt one of the rectified images (``*-L.tif`` and ``*-R.tif``) may be either mostly white or black.
 Activating this option may correct this problem.

-   Note: Photometric calibration and image normalization are steps that can and should be carried out beforehand using ISIS’s own utilities.
+    Note: Photometric calibration and image normalization are steps that can and should be carried out beforehand using ISIS's own utilities.
 This provides the best possible input to the stereo pipeline and yields the best stereo matching results.

 nodata-value (default = none)
     Pixels with values less than or equal to this number are treated as